fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_2_small_programs.md

                                     # => [2, 3, 4]
 ```
 ###### The `tap` method
 There is an Object instance method, `tap`.
-It passes the calling object into a block, then returns that object.
+It passes the calling object into a block, then returns that calling object itself.
 It allows you do something with an object inside of a block, and *always have that block return the object itself*.
 ```
 array = [1, 2, 3]